 These are called the rules of intestacy and a person who dies without leaving a will is said to have died intestate.
 This means your estate will be distributed according to intestacy laws and not your final wishes.

 How can a will affect your partner?

-Laws have recently changed.
-For those people without a will, spouses will inherit more under the changes, but so-called “common law” partners remain unprotected.
+For those people without a will, spouses now inherit more under changes made a few years back, but so-called “common law” partners remain unprotected.

 You can find more details on the Government's guide to intestacy.